navneet109/assessment/Challenge 1/Readme.md

 # What else can be done to secure the achutechutre

-1)Encrypt DB password using KMS keys/Hashicorp Vault 2)Use s3 as backend to store tfstate file.
+ 1. Encrypt DB password using KMS keys/Hashicorp Vault
+ 2. Use s3 as backend to store tfstate file.
-3)Use DynamoDB table for maintaing lock on tfstate file.
+ 3. Use DynamoDB table for maintaing lock on tfstate file.